mart-123/data_thru/docs/data-deliveries.md

 - Each year HESA collects data and delivers an enriched version
 - Each delivery is linked to its original collection year (`collection_code` '22056', '23056', '24056', etc)
 - The warehouse team manually assigns a `delivery_code` by adding date of receipt to the collection code (e.g. '22056_20240331')
-- Each delivery has a separate sub-directory in `data/deliveries`
+- Each delivery has a separate sub-directory in `<host>/data/deliveries`

 ### Look-up Tables
-- HESA CSV files contain additional, coded values such as ethnicity, religion codes
+- HESA CSV files contain coded values such as ethnicity, religion codes
-- Look-up tables per code are available on the HESA website
+- Look-up lists are available on the HESA website as CSV files
-- Warehouse team must download those look-up tables and copy to same subdir as main CSV files
+- Warehouse team download look-up lists and copy to same sub-directory as main CSV files
+- If canonical mappings are required, these can be wrangled using `lookup_mappings_ethnicity` as an example

 ### How Delivery Code Affects Database Structure
 - A set of load tables is created for every HESA delivery